MucahitSaratar/ruby_on_rails_project0x01/README.md

-# workonassmebly
+# ruby on rails blog web application

-ruby on rails web uygulaması ile assmebly geliştirme prjesi
+ruby on rails web application as blog